MicrosoftDocs/cloud-adoption-framework/docs/digital-estate/rationalize.md

 ### Qualitative analysis: Temporary assumptions

-By reducing the number of potential outcomes, it’s easier to reach an initial decision about the future state of an asset.
+By reducing the number of potential outcomes, it's easier to reach an initial decision about the future state of an asset.
 When you reduce the options, you also reduce the number of questions asked of the business at this early stage.

 For example, if the options are limited to rehosting or retiring, the business needs to answer only one question during initial rationalization, which is whether to retire the asset.